ktatar/MASOM/README.md

   This version is monophonic, and plays one sound after another.
 The sound selection is done automatically by MASOM.
 To run,
     1- Open the gen-FO-run-example.maxpat
     2- Drop your agent_folder to the "drop a folder here" area.
     3- Choose a song from the menu to train the factorOracle.
 This training is so fast that it doesn't require save & load.
+The list includes recordings in both the "audio" and "forms" folders.
     4- Press the Start button.
 The toggle under the start button controls a gate that stops sound selection loop.
 The bang next to the toggle requests Factor Oracle to suggest a new sound.
 This bang is clickable.
 The MUTE button mutes all sounds generated by the agent.
 Congruence is a Factor Oracle parameter that sets the probabilty of forward jumps vs. backwards jumps.

 - **gen-FO-fixed-rhythm**